jacobh3ll0/InstaRefine/README.md

 - **Flutter**: The app is built using the Flutter framework for a smooth and responsive cross-platform experience.
 - **Image Picker**: Used to pick images from the gallery for editing.
-- **Image Cropper Plus**: Allows users to crop images to specific dimensions (if implemented as part of the project).
 - **Image Processing Functions**: Custom-built functions for image enhancements such as brightness, contrast, and filters.
 - **Dart**: The language used for the logic and backend processing of the app.